Omnichannel Retail: Everything You Need to Know to Succeed

 Being present on multiple channels isn’t enough if you can’t follow up with fast and efficient last-mile delivery.
 That’s why your retail fulfilment process is a key component of your omnichannel retail strategy.

-To retain customers, the post-purchase experience is just as important, which involves the ability to quickly process orders, so items can be picked, packed, and shipped quickly from the nearest retail warehouse.
+To retain customers, the post-purchase experience is just as important – and that involves quickly processing orders, so items can be picked, packed, and shipped quickly from the nearest retail warehouse

-To streamline all your sales channels to funnel through one fulfilment network, many brands choose to partner with a tech-enabled 3PL that offers omnichannel fulfilment solutions.
+To streamline all your sales channels to funnel through one fulfilment network, many brands choose to partner with a professional fulfilment provider that offers omnichannel fulfilment solutions

-Many online multichannel online brands choose to outsource fulfilment to a 3PL like ShipBob that operates multiple fulfilment centre locations while centralising inventory management across channels, rather than rely on one warehouse or fulfil orders in-house.
+Many online multichannel brands choose to outsource fulfilment to a partner like ShipBob that operates multiple fulfilment centre locations while centralising inventory management across channels, rather than rely on one warehouse or fulfil orders in-house.

-By outsourcing fulfilment to experts, you get access to multiple distribution centres, which enables 2-day shipping shipping at an affordable price, or even faster shipping for customers across the globe.
+By outsourcing fulfilment to experts, you can store inventory in and fulfil orders from fulfilment centres that are closer to your customers, which enables 2-day shipping shipping at an affordable price, or even faster shipping across the globe.

 Implement an inventory management system